-IGADs Monitoring and Verification Mechanism (MVM) setup to monitor the Cessation of Hostilities Agreement (CoHA) signed by the warring Parties in January 2014 has now transitioned to the Ceasefire and Transitional Security Arrangements Monitoring Mechanism (CTSAMM).
-The CTSAMM was established following the signing of the Agreement on the Resolution of the Conflict in South Sudan (ARCSS) in August 2015.
-The peace agreement stipulates that the CTSAMM shall be responsible for monitoring and verifying the implementation Permanent Ceasefire and Transitional Security Arrangements (PCTSA) as laid out in Chapter II of the ARCSS and the subsequent PCTSA workshops that took place thereafter.
+The Intergovernmental Authority on Development’s (IGAD) Monitoring and Verification Mechanism (MVM) was established to monitor the Cessation of Hostilities Agreement (CoHA) signed by the Parties in January 2014.
+In August 2015, the MVM transitioned to become the the Ceasefire and Transitional Security Arrangements Monitoring Mechanism (CTSAMM) following the signing of the Agreement on the Resolution of the Conflict in South Sudan (ARCSS).
+The ARCSS stipulated that the CTSAMM be responsible for monitoring and verifying the implementation of the Permanent Ceasefire and Transitional Security Arrangements (PCTSA) as laid out in Chapter II of the Agreement and the PCTSA workshops that took place thereafter.

-The CTSAMM is chaired by Major General Molla Hailemariam, of Ethiopia a representative of IGAD.
-The CTSAMM comprises representatives from the warring Parties, the Former Detainees (FDs), other Political Parties, the Women’s Bloc, Civil Society Organizations, the Youth, Eminent Personalities, IGAD, the African Union (AU), China, the Troika (The United States United Kingdom and Norway, the United Nations Mission in South Sudan (UNMISS), the European Union (EU) and the IGAD Partners Forum.
-These representatives are considered as the CTSAMM Members.
+The CTSAMVM is chaired by Major General Teshome Gemechu Aderie of Ethiopia, a representative of IGAD.
+The CTSAMVM Board comprises representatives from the signatory Parties, the Former Detainees, Other Political Parties, the Women’s Bloc, South Sudan Women’s Coalition, Civil Society Organizations, the Youth, Eminent Personalities, IGAD, the African Union, China, the Troika (the United States, the United Kingdom and Norway), the United Nations Mission in South Sudan, the European Union and the IGAD Partners Forum.

-The CTSAMM reports to the Joint Monitoring and Evaluation Commission (JMEC), headed by the Former President of the Republic of Botswana, Mr. Festus G. Mogae.
-The JMEC has the responsibility of overseeing the implementation of the peace agreement as a whole and is the parent body, not only to the CTSAMM, but also the National Constitution Amendment Committee (NCAC), the Joint Military Ceasefire Commission (JMCC), the Economic and Financial Management Authority (EFMA), the Strategic Defense and Security Review (SDSR) and the Board of Special Reconstruction Fund (BSRF).
-In turn the JMEC report to the Intergovernmental Authority on Development (IGAD), the African Union and the UN Security Council amongst others.
+The CTSAMVM reports to the IGAD Council of Ministers and the Reconstituted Joint Monitoring and Evaluation Commission (RJMEC).
+The RJMEC has the responsibility of overseeing the implementation of the peace agreement as a whole and is the parent body, not only to the CTSAMVM, but also the National Constitution Amendment Committee (NCAC), the Joint Military Ceasefire Commission (JMCC), the Economic and Financial Management Authority (EFMA), the Strategic Defense and Security Review (SDSR), the National Pre-Transitional Committee (NPTC) and the Board of Special Reconstruction Fund (BSRF).
+In turn, the RJMEC reports to IGAD, the African Union and the UN Security Council among others.